 What happens at the end of the term?

-At the end of the term, the City of Willard will conduct a bid process to determine the supplier, term and price on behalf of residents.
-You will be notified of the outcome by the county and/or the chosen supplier and will receive an opt-out notice for the new program.
+At the end of the term, the City of Willard will conduct a bid process to determine the supplier, term and price for the renewal period.
+All participants will be notified of the outcome by the county and/or the chosen supplier and will receive an opt-out notice for the new program.